mtod92/equpy/README.md

 reaction.plotter()
 ```

-Which provides a time of ~1.9 ms, for a 10x enhancement.
+Which provides a time of ~1.9 ms with the code executed in Visual Studio Code from a Jupyter Notebook, for a 10x enhancement.

 ## MATLAB vpasolve
 We also provide the comparison with MATLAB built-in solver *vpasolve*.